wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 1. Press **CTRL+F5** to build and test the enhanced caching implementation in the compute emulator.

 1. When you start the application, the cache is initially disabled.
-Click **Yes** in **Use cache for product data** and wait for the page to refresh.
+Click **Yes** in **Enable Cache** and wait for the page to refresh.
 Remember that the initial request after you enable the cache includes the overhead required to retrieve the data and insert it into the cache.

 1. Click **Products**, or refresh the page in the browser once again.
 This time, the application retrieves the product data from the cache and the elapsed time should be lower, most likely under a millisecond given that you have currently configured it to use the in-memory cache provided by the .NET Framework.